 September: Harvest and Heritage

 After the summer crowds, September offers a calmer experience.
+Many locals consider September the absolute best time to visit Portugal.

 Festivals and Events